-Arequipa, Peru's second largest city, with a population of about 620,000, is truly a serene place.
-It is nourished by Baroque churches and Colonial buildings mostly of white, which adds an extra air of holiness.
-Indeed, white is everywhere: from the vistas of sandy rolling hills as you approach from the air to the bright shimmering buildings of the city center.
-The snowcapped volcano El Misti (19,150 feet) soars above the central Plaza de Armas, which is bordered by the twin spires of the Cathedral, spanning an entire side, and by two levels of double arcades on the three others.
-Radiating from the plaza are streets laid out in a gridlike pattern, making the city easy to explore on foot.
+Arequipa is Peru's second largest city, with a population of about 620,000.
+Characterized by beautiful Baroque churches and charming colonial buildings, this holy city features a sea of white.
+From the vistas of sandy rolling hills in the distance, to the bright shimmering structures in the city center, the shades of white are enchanting.
+The snow capped volcano of El Misti soars above the central Plaza de Armas, which is bordered by the twin spires of the Cathedral and two levels of double arcades.
+Extending from the central plaza, are streets laid out in a grid like pattern, making the city idyllic to explore on foot.

 Today, you will be whisked away on a three day adventure through the scenic Colca Canyon!
 Your journey begins with a drive along the Yura's highway, with the chance to admire the snow-capped mountain Chachani towards Pampa Cañahuas, the Reserve of White Wash and Salt Mines.
 During this picturesque ride, keep your eyes out for the local wildlife, including the vicuñas, alpacas, llamas and numerous migratory birds soaring through the sky.
 You will continue on this same road, making stops en route to visit the towns of Chuccura and Patapampa.
 Upon arrival in the town of Chivay, you can enjoy some free time to relax and have lunch, before checking into your hotel.
 Unpack your things, get settled and enjoy the rest of the evening as you wish.
 A delicious dinner will be served later tonight, followed by a lovely night's rest.